raul-izquierdo/english/sources/@Repasar/@Things to Remember.md

 Sigue siendo uno de los más populares
     = `It remains one of the most popular` 🠢  OJO: sin el AS antes the 'one'!!

+translate:
+    ?
+En mi cumpleaños, salimos a comer a un restaurante : `On my birthday, we went out for lunch at a restaurant`

 ## Prepositions